matsbratvold/Checkworthiness-Detection-with-Open-Source-LLMs/README.md

 ### [Claimbuster-spotter-master folder](/claimbuster-spotter-master)

 Contains the baseline models from [Meng et al. 2020](http://arxiv.org/abs/2002.07725).
 It contains only slight modifications from their [Github repository](https://github.com/utaresearch/claimbuster-spotter).
+This includes adding the option to run the models on the CheckThat dataset.

 ### [Data folder](/data)